dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

 # TACC Wrangler PegasusExample

 This is an example Pegasus workflow for running on the login node on TACC Wrangler.
 It is using a local HTCondor install for workflow/job management and Glite to transform HTCondor jobs into SLURM jobs.
-An overview of such setups can be found in the [Pegasus Glite Documentation](https://pegasus.isi.edu/documentation/glite.php).Currently, only one of the TACC Wrangler's submit nodes have the HTCondor/Glite stack (`login1.wrangler.tacc.utexas.edu`)
+An overview of such setups can be found in the [Pegasus Glite Documentation](https://pegasus.isi.edu/documentation/glite.php).
+Currently, only one of the TACC Wrangler's submit nodes have the HTCondor/Glite stack (`login1.wrangler.tacc.utexas.edu`)

 The workflow is the typical Black Diamond example used in the Pegasus tutorial.
 Please note:

  * Queue configuration, walltime, and project name are defined in `sites.template.xml`.
 At the minimum, you need to update the project for the example to run under your own user account/allocation.
  * Node/core requirements are set in `dax-generator.py`.
 This is to highlight that those requirements can change for the different jobs in the workflow.
- * `pegasus.conf` contains throttle settings for limit the number of jobs going to SLURM
+ * `pegasus.conf` contains throttle settings for limiting the number of jobs going to SLURM

 ## Running the Example